alindulceanu/students_practice/documentatie_ros2/docs/VMBox.rst

  * Go to the ``VirtualBox VMs`` folder in your system user's home directory.
 Find the subdirectory of the machine you want to start and double-click on the machine settings file.
 This file has a .vbox file extension.

 Starting a virtual machine displays a new window, and the virtual machine which you selected will boot up.
 Everything which would normally be seen on the virtual system's monitor is shown in the window.
-See Figure 1.1, “Windows Server 2016 Virtual Machine, Displayed on a macOS Host”.

 In general, you can use the virtual machine as you would use a real computer.
 The following topics describe a few points to note when running a VM.